 What Is the Average Preservation Planner Salary?

-The median pay for all conservationists, according to 2015 statistics, was $61,110.
-The lowest 10% earned a salary of $37,380.
-The highest 10% earned a salary of $91,830.
-Higher paying roles were dependent on experience and where they are employed.
+The median pay for preservation planners, who fall under the broader BLS category of urban and regional planners, was $75,950 as of May 2020.
+The lowest 10% earned about $46,830.
+The highest 10% earned about $118,280.
+Higher paying roles were dependent on experience and where they are employed.*

 Preservation Planning Jobs & Job Description

 Use the search box below to find all the preservation planner job listings in our job board.

 A Preservation Planner can be employed by several types of employers, such as local, state or federal government, museums, libraries, or private consultants.
 The specialized set of skills and responsibilities for a Preservation Planner can be comprised of: